HomeEmail WebhostingThe SMTP Servers - What SMTP Is And How It Works

 Furthermore, our email server is built from a number of separate little projects that work together, including:

 Postfix – the Mail Transfer Agent (MTA) that handles relaying mail between different servers.
-It decides what to do with email from the outside world, and whether a particular user is allowed to send email using the server.
+It decides what to do with email from the outside world and whether a particular user can send email using the server.
 Postfix hands off local delivery (that is, the actual saving of the mail files on the server) to Dovecot.
 Postfix also lets Dovecot take care of authentication before users are allowed to send email from the server.

 EncFS – this is used to encrypt our email store.

-OpenDKIM – DKIM digitally signs all messages on the server to verify the message actually was sent from the domain in question and is not spam or phishing.
+OpenDKIM—DKIM digitally signs all messages on the server to verify that the message was actually sent from the domain in question and is not spam or phishing.

 MySQL – the database server stores lookup tables for domains, usernames and passwords, and aliases on the mail server.